Pokeglitch/gb2a/README.md

 The path to the SymFile.

-The disassembler will assume all pointers in the SymFile have already been parsed.
+The disassembler will assume all pointers in the SymFile have already been parsed (unless they are also in the ShimFile)

 Therefor, it will not parse any data at those locations, unless explicity told to by the input locations